valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 DO NOT blindly follow the recommendations in this section.
 DO benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

-[NVIDIA Reflex](https://www.nvidia.com/en-us/geforce/news/reflex-low-latency-platform) minimizes queued frames in the the GPU render queue by dynamically adjusting the framerate in GPU-intensive gaming scenarios and can be enabled in-game if the developer has added support for it.
+[NVIDIA Reflex](https://www.nvidia.com/en-us/geforce/news/reflex-low-latency-platform) minimizes queued frames in the GPU render queue by dynamically adjusting the framerate in GPU-intensive gaming scenarios and can be enabled in-game if the developer has added support for it.
 Although this minimizes latency, it acts as a dynamic framerate limiter and can result in minor stuttering or frametime variance.
 For this reason, I would recommend extensively benchmarking this rather than blindly enabling it in your chosen games.

 - See [NVIDIA Reflex Low Latency - How It Works & Why You Want To Use It | Battle(non)sense](https://www.youtube.com/watch?v=QzmoLJwS6eQ)